-The Nonisothermal Reacting Laminar Flow () multiphysics interface is used to simulate laminar flow and heat transfer coupled to species transport in a gas or liquid.
+The Nonisothermal Reacting Laminar Flow () multiphysics interface is used to simulate laminar flow and heat transfer coupled to species transport in a gas or liquid moving either in a free flow or through the interstices of a porous medium.

 It combines the Chemistry, Transport of Concentrated Species, Laminar Flow, and Heat Transfer in Fluids interfaces.
-The Reacting Flow multiphysics coupling, which is added automatically, couples fluid flow, heat transfer and mass transfer.
+The Reacting Flow multiphysics coupling, which is added automatically, couples fluid flow, heat transfer, and mass transfer.
 The species transport supports both a mixture, where the concentrations are of comparable order of magnitude, and low-concentration solutes in a solvent.

-The multiphysics coupling takes into account the heat of reaction, enthalpy diffusion, and contributing mass fluxes.
+The multiphysics coupling takes into account the heat of reaction in the fluid and at the surface of a porous catalyst, enthalpy diffusion, and contributing mass fluxes.
 In addition, the temperature dependency of the chemical properties and reactions are accounted for.